nicoleipi/CCS/README.md

-# DFT Geometry Optimization with Gaussian
+# DFT Geometry Optimization and Frequency Calculations with Gaussian

 file-modifier.sh
 --------